How Parents Can Help Their Child Make Progress in Speech Therapy

 It’s worth restating how essential caregivers are in their child’s development of new communication skills.

-At most, you’re probably seeing a speech therapist for 1-2 hours a week.
-While speech therapists use strategies and exercises to help your child in the limited time they have together, there’s no substitute for the unique role caregivers play in being able to practice with their child at home.
+At most, you’re probably seeing a speech therapist for 1 to 2 hours a week.
+While speech therapists use strategies and exercises to help your child during their sessions, there’s no substitute for the unique role caregivers play in being able to practice with their child at home.

 Studies show that children progress faster when you weave speech exercises, corrections, cues, and support into their daily life.
 Whether your child is working on articulation, stuttering, reading, or something else, each parent-child interaction is a unique opportunity to learn and grow--whether during dinner time, at the playground, or on a routine trip to the store.